samjdedes/phase_4_code_challenge_bckup-ds-west-082420/README.md

 A train-test split has already been performed.

-Additionally, there is already a pipeline in place that drops irrelevant columns and converts all text columns into a numeric format for modeling.
+Additionally, there is already a pipeline in place that drops some columns and converts all text columns into a numeric format for modeling.

 **Your only additional data preparation task is feature scaling.**  Tree-based models like Random Forest Classifiers do not require scaling, but TensorFlow neural networks do.